 Per serving without toppings: Calories 370, Total Fat 5 g, Carbohydrates 66 g, Protein 14 g.

-Save to Pinterest Enjoy these baked potatoes straight from the oven with your favorite toppings.
+Enjoy these baked potatoes straight from the oven with your favorite toppings.
 They're sure to become a new comfort food staple!

 Common Questions